-The number of house holds in the residential sector was assumed to be 5,000 and the total floor area in the commercial sector was also assumed to be $300,000 \text{ m}^2$.
-The capacity of electricity storage system was changed from 0 kWh to 120,000 kWh every 40,000 kWh in the simulation.
-The capacity of photovoltaic (PV) cell for each house in the residential sector was assumed at 4 kW.
-The capacity of photovoltaic cell in the commercial sector was also changed from 0 kW to 75,000 kW every 25,000 kW.
+The number of house holds in the residential sector was assumed to be 15,000 and the total floor area in the commercial sector was also assumed to be $300,000 \text{ m}^2$.
+The capacity of electricity storage system was changed from 0 kWh to 240,000 kWh every 40,000 kWh in the simulation.
+The capacity of photovoltaic (PV) cell for each house in the residential sector was assumed at 4 kW and the number of houses where the photovoltaic (PV) cell was installed was changed from 0 to 15,000 by every 2,500.
+The capacity of photovoltaic cell in the commercial sector was also changed from 0 to 50 MW by every 10MW.
 In addition, the various differences of electricity charge between daytime and night were assumed.